annotell/public-docs/docs-src/docs/kognic-io/overview.md

 The fields contain all the information required to create the scene.

 ### External Id
 Whenever a scene is uploaded it automatically gets a UUID, this is used as the primary identifier by Kognic and by all of our internal systems.
-However, in order to make communication around specific scenes easier we also allow for clients to include any kind of identifier to the scene via the external id.
+However, in order to make communication around specific scenes easier we also require clients to include an identifier to the scene via the external id.

 ### Sensor Specification
 The sensor specification contains information related to the different camera and/or lidar sensors